newrelic/helm-charts/charts/newrelic-infrastructure/README.md

 | `openshift.enabled` | Enables OpenShift configuration options. | `false` |
 | `openshift.version` | OpenShift version for witch enable specific configuration options.
 Values supported ["3.x","4.x"].
 For 4.x it includes OpenShift specific Control Plane endpoints and CRI-O runtime |  |
 | `runAsUser` | Set when running in unprivileged mode or when hitting UID constraints in OpenShift. | `1000` |
+| `daemonSet.annotations`   | The annotations to add to the `DaemonSet` on both Linux & Windows nodes.

 ## Example